 Arthur had ablutomanias that involved washing in a certain ritualistic order whenever he had a bath or cleaned objects.
 He said, "When I wash clothes or clean anything—floor, carpet, windows, and so on—I have to clean them in a specific way to make sure I do not miss anything.
 I can never hurry because I would not feel that it has been done properly."

-The ablutophobias which Susan's sister suffered, included being terribly afraid of going near swimming pools.
+The ablutophobias which Susan's sister suffered from, included being terribly afraid of going near swimming pools.

-David's roommate at the university was an ablutophobic which made living in the same room with him too difficult; so, David made arrangements to move in with a non-ablutophobic person.
+David's roommate at the university was ablutophobic which made living in the same room with him too difficult, so David made arrangements to move in with a non-ablutophobic student.

-The psychiatry department at the hospital started a group program for ablutophobics in hopes of generating a better solution for their psychological conditions.
+The psychiatry department at the hospital started a group program for ablutophobic individuals in hopes of generating a better solution for their psychological conditions.

 The recent abluvion that was swept away by the flood included a picnic table.